khorbushko/HKAnimatedTabBar/README.md

 ## Contact

-Have a question or an issue about `CalendarView`?
+Have a question or an issue about `AnimatedTabBar`?
 Create an [issue](https://github.com/kirillgorbushko/HKAnimatedTabBar/issues/new)!

 If you would like to contribute - just create a pull request.